 Tahesha Way, Secretary of State

-Rotating every year with the NJ Historic Trust and NJ Council on the Arts, FY 2020 is a NJ Historical Commission year for Institutional and Financial Stabilization Grants for history and humanities organizations.
-The program is designed to assist groups in addressing financial and operational challenges that threaten stability and to help build greater capacity to manage and advance their work and achieve their missions.
+Rotating every year with the NJ Historic Trust and NJ Council on the Arts, FY 2020 is a NJ Historical Commission year for Institutional and Financial Stabilization Grants.
+The program is designed to assist groups in addressing financial and operational challenges that threaten their stability and to help build greater operational capacity to manage and advance their work and achieve their missions.
 To be eligible, an organization must first be designated as "qualified" by the New Jersey Cultural Trust.